AlfonsoJLuna/chip8swemu/readme.md

 3. Install SDL2 development libraries: `sudo apt-get install libsdl2-dev`
 4. [Download](https://github.com/ocornut/imgui/releases) ImGui 1.52 source code and extract it to `chip8swemu/frontend/libraries/imgui-1.52/...`
 5. Open a terminal in `chip8swemu/frontend/` and type: `make`.

-## Compatibility

-Some games require special settings to run properly, you need to change the options before loading the game to take effect.

-Known games that require the `Compatibility Mode` *enabled*:
-* Animal Race [Brian Astle].ch8

-Known games that require the `Vertical Wrap` *disabled*:
-* Blitz [David Winter].ch8
-* Mines! - The minehunter [David Winter, 1997].ch8

-There are some other weird quirks not considered because they also differ between original interpreters and no known game depends on them.
-These are well documented [here](https://github.com/Chromatophore/HP48-Superchip).

 ## References